2.6 Prioritization, Gaps, and Moving from Assessment to Planning

 EquityDoes the issue reflect avoidable and unfair differences?

-FeasibilityAre there resources, readiness, and partners to act?
+FeasibilityAre resources, readiness, and partners available?

-ImpactIs change likely to improve meaningful health or behavior outcomes?
+ImpactIs meaningful health or behavior change likely?

 Knowing when to move to Area II

-The handoff to planning happens when the team has enough evidence to define the problem, priority population, determinants, assets, barriers, and capacity.
-It does not require perfect information.
-Public health work rarely has perfect information.
-It does require enough confidence to write goals and measurable objectives that are rooted in assessment findings.
+The handoff to planning occurs when the team has enough evidence to define the problem, priority population, determinants, assets, barriers, and capacity.
+It does not require perfect information, which public health work rarely has; it requires enough confidence to write goals and measurable, SMART objectives rooted in findings.
+On the exam, this distinction is decisive: if the prompt says assessment is complete and asks the next step, choose the answer that turns findings into goals, objectives, strategies, or a logic model.
+If the prompt says important assessment information is missing, stay in Area I.

 Test Your Knowledge